ksears12/Turtles/README.md

 ```
 ros2 launch tracking_control car_camera_pro_bringup_launch.py
 ```
 For the new camera model (astra pro plus, Robot 7~). **Unplug and plug** the camera cable if you haven't do so after booting up the robot.
-The image of the camera cable location is in mini project 2 description.
+The image of the camera cable location is in Lab Assignmnet 1 description.
 ```
 ros2 launch tracking_control car_camera_proplus_bringup_launch.py
 ```